 Per CAMTC policy, students are required to attend a minimum of 500 supervised hours.
 There are 560 instructional core hours in the Massage Therapy program, 575 instructional core hours in the Sports Therapy & Massage program, and 840 instructional core hours in the Sports & Rehabilitation Therapy program.
 Fremont College requires all students enrolled in the Massage Therapy and Sports & Rehabilitation Therapy programs to attend 560 supervised hours, and all students in the Sports Therapy & Massage program to attend 575 supervised hours.
-Therefore, any absences during the first 560 hours (for Massage Therapy and Sports & Rehabilitation Therapy or 575 hours (for Sports Therapy & Massage and Sports & Rehabilitation Therapy students (general education courses are excluded).
+Therefore, any absences during the first 560 hours (for Massage Therapy and Sports & Rehabilitation Therapy) or 575 hours (for Sports Therapy & Massage) of the supervised core courses must be made-up by all Massage Therapy, Sports Therapy & Massage and Sports & Rehabilitation Therapy students (general education courses are excluded).
 Additionally, after completing the mandatory 560 supervised core hours, students enrolled in the Sports & Rehabilitation Therapy program are required to attend at least 70% of the remaining 280 instructional core hours.
 Course work will be made up in a timely manner.
 The make-up sessions should occur during the college's regular business hours and only when an instructor is available.
 Make-up work must be documented by the instructor as being completed and should include the date, time and duration of the make-up session.